alpersonalwebsite/react/09_packages.md

 ### PropTypes

 Used to check props passed to our components against definitions.
-This dependency works just in `development`
+This dependency works just in `development`.
-If *we want* to use validation in `production` (we should not), we can choose to use the development version by importing/requiring prop-types/prop-types instead of prop-types.
+If you want to use validation in `production` as well (we generally do not recommend it), you can opt in to the development bundle by importing `prop-types/prop-types` instead of `prop-types`.
 *More info:* https://www.npmjs.com/package/prop-types

 CMD or terminal: